Gunner-Pulliam/CS665_Project3/README.md

 Student Course Manager is a full-stack Python web application that allows users to manage students, courses, and enrollments.
 The application is intended for a school or college that needs a simple way to track students, course enrollment, and grades.

 ## Instructions
-**1. Clone the repository**
+**1. Clone the repository OR Download**

 Use: git clone YOUR_REPOSITORY_URL

+**OR** download reposotory as a Zip and extract it

-Then open a command terminal and change to the directory: cd student-course-manager
+Then open a command terminal and change to the directory: cd CS665_Project3

 **2. Create a virtual environment**